 “It’s incredible what we owe to John Muir and, in our era of Katrina and oil spills, how very much we should revere his message today,” said Susan Lacy, series creator and executive producer of “American Masters,” a seven-time winner of the Emmy Award for Outstanding Primetime Non-Fiction series.

 Lawrence University, "PBS Documentary on Naturalist John Muir Filled with Lawrence University Connections" (2011).
 Press Releases.
-Paper 448.
+448.